-Freight demand in the Moorebank area and the Liverpool LEP 2008 were used to develop an alternative scenario if the SIMTA proposal was not developed and operating.
-Table 33 summarises the emissions projected from the alternative scenario compared to those estimated from the SIMTA proposal.
+Freight demand in the Moorebank area and the Liverpool LEP 2008 were used to develop an alternative scenario if the SIMTA site was not developed and operating.
+Table 31 summarises the emissions projected from the alternative scenario compared to those estimated from the SIMTA development.
 Embodied emissions and emissions associated with construction could not be determined for the alternative scenario with the available information.
 The consolidated SIMTA proposal results in a reduction of approximately 2,386 tCO2e of GHG emissions when compared to the alternative scenario for site operations.
 For freight transport, the SIMTA proposal results in an annual emissions reduction of 40,820 tCO2e due to efficiencies gained from switching freight transport from road to rail.
-Figure 25 illustrates the annual emissions are a result of the SIMTA proposal.
-Note that most of the operations emissions are a result of electricity use.
+Figure 24 illustrates the annual emissions are a result of electricity use.
 These are indirect emissions as they are emitted at site of power production.
-The freight emissions are a direct result of burning diesel in the transport vehicles.
-The more significant savings are in the emissions associated with freight transport.
+The freight emissions are a direct result of burning diesel in the transport.